HugoDelatte/finances/README.md

 ## Motivation

 At the time of writing, HSBC UK provides personal account statements only in pdf.
-This package read your HSBC statements from pdf, convert and save them into a local sqlite database in order to analyse your account transactions and track your spending via a Dash interactive app.
+This package reads your HSBC statements from pdf, converts and saves them into a local sqlite database in order to analyse your account transactions and track your spending via a Dash interactive app.
 For the moment, only statements from HSBC UK are supported.